Why choose a career in cyber security?

 A high level of satisfaction

 Cyber security roles have a real impact.
 The consequences of data breaches or other incidents can be huge, so being able to step in and shield people and organisations from these is hugely rewarding.
-As such, it's no surprise that cyber security professionals report some of the highest levels of job satisfaction of any IT role.
+As such, it's no surprise that cyber security professionals report some of the highest levels of job satisfaction in any IT role.

 According to ESG & ISSA's The Life and Times of Cybersecurity Professionals 2021 report, 79 per cent of cybersecurity professionals agree that they are happy with their career choice, even though six out of ten agree it can be a taxing environment.